woossi0/suite/docs/usermanual/source/sysadmin/clustering/autovm.rst

    .. code-block:: bash

-      ansible-playbook ansible-playbook hosted-launch.yml -i hosts.hosted
+      ansible-playbook ansible-playbook hosted-launch.yml -i hosts.hosted --user=<remoteusername>

-   If you want to change the username that the script uses to log in, add ``--user=<username>`` to the command line.
    If you want to prompt for a password to login as that user, add ``-k``.
 Or if you need a private key use ``--private-key=``.

 #.
 Details on the cluster will be available in the log file :file:`/tmp/informationoutput`.